Dikshita25/my-blogs/posts/influxdb_with_grafana.md

 ### Installation of influxDB on MacOS

-1. Install InfluxDB service on your system
+<br> 1.
+Install InfluxDB service on your system </br>

 ```sh
 brew update
 brew install influxdb
 ```

-For other operating systems you may refer this link: [Installation links](https://docs.influxdata.com/influxdb/v1.7/introduction/installation/#installing-influxdb-oss).
+For other operating systems you may refer this link: [Installation links](https://docs.influxdata.com/influxdb/v1.7/introduction/installation/#installing-influxdb-oss)

 **_*Note: Default port used by influxDB is 8086*_**

-2. Start the service on your MacOS
+<br> 2.
+Start the service on your MacOS <br/>

 ```
 brew services start influxdb
 ```

-3. Now, let's jump inside the influxDB
+<br> 3.
+Now, let's jump inside the influxDB

 ```
 ➜  ~ influx